Events Integration

 A clear description of the action that was taken, e.g. "wishlist" or "like"

-In the case that Froomle provides recommendations on your overview page, you should also communicate all so called integration events.
+In the case that Froomle provides recommendations on your category page, you should also communicate all so called integration events.

 Product detail page